How to Host Multiple Go Lang Web Apps on a VPS

 After accessing the server, we can use the su command to switch from our regular

-user identity (a user named nalaka) to the all-powerful root
+user identity (a user named nalaka) to the all-powerful root user.
+The word su can be thought of as a concatenation

 of the first two words in the phrase “substitute user identity”.